On the Positivity of Kirillov's Character Formula: and Beyond

 \begin{remark} Henceforth we will assume that our quotient spaces are equipped with measures as in Theorem~\ref{T:RhoFunction} and we will drop the index $\rho$ in the measure.
 One can show that in this situation

 See Definition~\ref{D:Quasi-invariance} and, for instance, \cite[Proposition 8.1.4]{RS00}.
-If $G/H$ carries a $G$-invariant measure, then we shall assume that $\rho\equiv 1$; this happens, for instance, when we study quotients diffeomorphic to coadjoint orbits which naturally carry invariant symplectic measures. \end{remark}
+If $G/H$ carries a $G$-invariant measure, then we shall assume that $\rho\equiv 1$; this happens, for instance, when we study quotients diffeomorphic to coadjoint orbits which naturally carry invariant symplectic measures. \end{remark} Now we record a corollary to Theorem~\ref{T:RhoFunction}. \begin{corollary} Let $G$ be a locally compact group with closed subgroups $H$ and $K$ such that $K\subset H\subset G$.
+Then there exist suitably normalized quasi-invariant measures on the quotient spaces such that the equality

-\begin{example} In this example we compute the $\rho$ function for two pairs of groups consisting of the Lie group $G=\SL(2, \mathbb{R})$ and its closed subgroups $M$ and $R$ that we introduce below.
-Consider the basis $\{H, X, Y\}$ for the Lie algebra $\mathfrak{g}$ as in \eqref{E:A basis for sl(2, R)} and let $\ell=H^*$ be the functional dual to $H$ with respect to this basis.
-Then a polarizing subalgebra of $\mathfrak{g}$ subordinate to $\ell$ is given by the upper triangular matrices